 With longer project engagements would come additional responsibility.
 No more would it be only the contractor guaranteeing work for a year beyond project “completion.”
 But professional organizations like the American Institute of Architects have been working to decrease responsibility and liability for their members.
 Should ASLA and its members undertake an effort to institute appropriate structural changes in our professional contracts (so they are less modeled on AIA contracts)?
 I think so.
 If we move closer to knowing how to make landscapes with the magic that comes from wonderful plants, then we can stop the further proliferation of the Mow, Blow, and Go landscapes that everyone knows and no one loves.

 Michael Van Valkenburgh, FASLA, is the principal of Michael Van Valkenburgh Associates Inc.

-William S. Saunders, LAM’s book review editor, is the recently retired editor of Harvard Design Magazine, author of books on architecture and poetry, and editor of books including ones on landscape architects Kongjian Yu, FASLA; Richard Haag, FASLA; and Dan Kiley.
+William S. Saunders, was LAM’s book review editor and the editor of Harvard Design Magazine, as well as the author of books on architecture and poetry, and editor of books including ones on landscape architects Kongjian Yu, FASLA; Richard Haag, FASLA; and Dan Kiley.